ChrisLiva/jellyfin-renamer/README.md

 - **Command-Line Interface**: Direct CLI access for automation and scripting
 - **Smart Media Parsing**: Uses `guessit` library to extract movie/TV titles, years, resolution, and parts from filenames
 - **Jellyfin-Compatible Structure**: Creates organized folder structures that work well with Jellyfin
-- **Advanced Audio Processing**: Optionally converts audio to FLAC stereo with EBU R128 loudness normalization optimized for outdoor viewing
+- **Audio Processing**: Optionally converts audio to FLAC stereo format using FFmpeg
 - **Extras Support**: Automatically categorizes trailers, behind-the-scenes content, and other extras
 - **Progress Tracking**: Shows detailed progress bars for all operations with real-time updates
 - **Concurrent Processing**: Processes multiple files with FFmpeg concurrently (max 2 at a time)